About Us | Chapters | Advertising

 A: There are several HIPAA compliant Telehealth companies out there.
 The OCR mentions these vendors in their Notice

 Note: The OCR has not reviewed the BAAs offered by these vendors, and this list does not constitute an endorsement, certification, or recommendation of specific technology, software, applications, or products.
-Further, the OCR does not endorse any of the applications that allow for video chats listed above.

 Here are some additional HIPAA compliant Telehealth vendors that are popular with psychotherapists: